linuxthor/My-TTGO-Watch-Dev/README.md

 }
 ```

-MP3 files should be generated with parameters like:
+MP3 files should be generated with modest parameters like e.g:

 *  32 kbps
 *  16 kHz
 *  Monaural

-I downloaded some sound effects in WAV format from the BBC archive at https://sound-effects.bbcrewind.co.uk and converted them.
+I downloaded some sound effects in WAV format from the BBC archive at https://sound-effects.bbcrewind.co.uk and simply converted them.
 The most important thing seems to be keeping the paramaters set low (as if the MP3 is too high quality the watch may crash during playback)

 Now the application can be built.
 Add the mp3 files to the data directory in the root of the My-TTGO-Watch project and run: